jc-roth/mwave/docs/quickstart.rst

     2*T**2*g*k*n - pi
     2*T**2*g*k*n

-See the :ref:`geometries_example` section for more in-depth examples of how to define and analyze interferometer geometries.
+See the Geometries_ section for more in-depth examples of how to define and analyze interferometer geometries.

+.. _Geometries: examples/geometries.ipynb

 Simulating Bragg beamsplitters
 ------------------------------